 There are just 2 nursing homes located in Milford, Connecticut, servicing a relatively small population of 52,759 people.
-This city received a city grade of C based on its overall nursing home quality.
-This is not a great city grade.
-For comparison's sake, we also looked at the nursing homes in the nearby city of Wallingford, which received a city grade of F. While we aren't raving about either city, we found the nursing homes in Milford to be slightly better.
-Finally, this city's nursing homes received consistent grades in all of the major categories we assessed.
-More information about its category grades can be found below.
+This relatively small group of nursing homes here received a solid city grade of B-.
+For comparison's sake, we also looked at the nursing homes in the nearby city of Bridgeport, which received a city grade of C. We found Milford to be a bit better.
+This city's report card is also very consistent as it didn't receive a single weak category grade either.
+You can learn more about these in the next section.